rstudio-education/intro-shiny-rmarkdown/README.md

 #### :coffee: 15:00 - 15:30: Afternoon break

-#### :computer: 15:30 - 17:00: Session 4 - First dip into interactivity
+#### :computer: 15:30 - 17:00: Session 4 - Dashboards
-  - Dashboards
-  - Embedding htmlwidgets in documents
-  - Embedding Shiny apps in documents
+  - What's in a dashboard?
-  - Troubleshooting tips + Q & A
+  - flexdashboards
+  - Where to go next?

 ---